apache/trafficcontrol/docs/source/api/deliveryservices_id_health.rst

 		]
 	}}

 ..
-[1] Users with the roles "admin" and/or "operations" will be able to the see Cache Groups associated with *any* Delivery Services, whereas any other user will only be able to see the Cache Groups associated with Delivery Services their Tenant is allowed to see.
+[1] Users with the roles "admin" and/or "operations" will be able to the see :term:`Cache Group`\ s associated with *any* Delivery Services, whereas any other user will only be able to see the :term:`Cache Group`\ s associated with Delivery Services their Tenant is allowed to see.